fagnerlopes/my-bank-api/README.md

 # my-bank-api
-A Bootacamp IGTI exercise using NodeJs and Express.
+A Bootacamp IGTI exercise using Node.js and Express.

 ### get started
 install dependencies<br/>